Published on July 18th, 2012 | by Emma Hackwood0

 Take my word for it, the Greeks definitely know how to cook!
 I loved it so much that I’m already booking my return trip back!

 Looking for more information on travelling to Greece?
-Shira Freedman is an International Travel Consultant at our Yonge and St. Clair location in Toronto and can be reached by e-mail or calling 1-866-821-3900
+Shira Freedman is a Flight Centre Associate and can be reached online for more info.